canonical/charm-relation-interfaces/interfaces/s3/v0/README.md

 - It is expected to share an optional `region` field for Region.
 - It is expected to share an optional `s3-uri-style` field for (S3 protocol specific) bucket path lookup.
 The field can take only `host` and `path` values.
 - It is expected to share an optional `storage-class` field for the S3 storage class.
 - It is expected to share an optional `tls-ca-chain` field for TLS verification.
-The field can take a list of strings.
+This field is shared by the provider if the S3 cloud has enforced TLS with custom CA certificate and can take a list of strings.
 Each string should be in base64 form and represent one certificate.
 All certificates together should represent a complete CA chain which can be used for HTTPS validation.
 - It is expected to share an optional `s3-api-version` field for the (S3 protocol specific) API signature.
 The field can take only `2` and `4` values.
 - It is expected to share an optional `attributes` field for the custom metadata.
 The field can take a list of strings.
 Server-Side-Encryption headers should be passed into this field, if any.